 - 2 teaspoons aloe vera gel

 - 1-2 tablespoons white, cosmetic or French clay

 - A few drops of essential oil

-To make this soap, you’ll first need to grate the bar of soap into a large stainless steel pot, and add to this the oils and aloe.
+1. To learn how to make shaving cream or soap, you’ll first need to grate the bar of soap into a large stainless steel pot and add to this the oils and aloe.